aspose-pdf/Aspose-PDF-Tutorials/pdf/english/java/advanced-features/create-accessible-pdfs-tagged-content-java-aspose-pdf/_index.md

 {{< blocks/products/pf/main-container >}}

 {{< blocks/products/pf/tutorial-page-section >}}
-# Create Accessible PDFs with Tagged Content in Java Using Aspose.PDF
+# Create Accessible PDF with Tagged Content in Java Using Aspose.PDF

-Creating accessible PDF documents is essential for ensuring that all users, including those with disabilities, can access and understand your content.
-This tutorial will guide you through the process of creating a tagged PDF document using Aspose.PDF for Java.
-By leveraging this powerful library, you'll be able to create structured, semantically rich PDFs that are accessible to screen readers and other assistive technologies.
+Creating **accessible PDF** documents is essential for ensuring that all users, including those who rely on assistive technologies, can read and interact with your content.
+In this tutorial you’ll learn how to **create accessible PDF** files with tagged content, generate PDF tables, and set the document language so screen readers can interpret the structure correctly.

-## What You’ll Learn
+## Quick Answers
-- Setting up your environment with Aspose.PDF for Java
+- **What library should I use?** Aspose.PDF for Java.
-- Creating a new PDF document with tagged content
+- **How long does it take to implement?** About 15‑20 minutes for a basic tagged PDF.
+- **Do I need a license?** A free trial works for development; a permanent license is required for production.
+- **Can I generate tables?** Yes – the API lets you create and style PDF tables with tagged structure.
+- **How do I make the PDF readable by screen readers?** Tag the content, set the language, and provide alternative text for structural elements.

+## What is a “create accessible pdf”?
+An **accessible PDF** contains a logical structure (tags) that describes headings, tables, paragraphs, and other elements.
+This structure enables screen readers and other assistive tools to present the document in a meaningful way to users with visual or cognitive impairments.

+## Why tag a PDF?
+Tagging a PDF (the **how to tag pdf** process) gives you:
+- **Improved navigation** for screen readers and keyboard users.
-- Structuring your PDF with headers, body, and footer sections
+- **Compliance** with WCAG 2.1 and PDF/UA accessibility standards.
-- Saving the final document in an accessible format

-Let's dive into the prerequisites before we begin.
+- **Better searchability** because text is indexed semantically.

 ## Prerequisites
 Before you start, make sure you have:
-- **Java Development Kit (JDK)** installed on your system.
+- Java Development Kit (JDK) installed.
-- A suitable IDE like IntelliJ IDEA or Eclipse for writing Java code.
+- An IDE such as IntelliJ IDEA or Eclipse.
-- Basic understanding of Java programming and PDF concepts.
+- Basic Java knowledge and familiarity with PDF concepts.

 ### Required Libraries and Dependencies
-To use Aspose.PDF for Java, include the library in your project.
-Here’s how you can do it using Maven or Gradle:
+Add Aspose.PDF for Java to your project using Maven or Gradle.

 **Maven**
-Add the following dependency to your `pom.xml` file:
 ```xml
 <dependency>
     <groupId>com.aspose</groupId>